1 Definitions and Interpretations

 “Materials” means all documentation, software, images, written works and all other materials supplied by you to us in connection with the provision of Services or which you instruct us to use in connection with the provision of Services;

-“Payment Schedule” means the payment schedule set out in Schedule 2 to this agreement;
+“Payment Schedule” means the payment schedule set out in our quotation(s) to you;

-“Price” means the total price set out in Part A of this agreement;
+“Price” means the total price set out in our quotation(s) to you;

-“Services” means the services listed in Schedule 1 to this agreement.
+“Services” means the services listed in our quotation(s) to you.

 2 Our Obligations